v-dumitrescu/flask-blog/README.md

 # flask-blog
-A blog made in python with flask
+A blog made in Flask using SQLAlchemy